dani-pl/GLAsteroids/README.md

    player very quickly).
    You can see that more than one life can be lost when a bullet from the enemy approaches the player, this happens because more than one update() occurs while the bullet is inside the player.
-   I considered to change this behaviour and force to lose the player to lose just one life, but I found more realistic to lose a number of lifes proportional to the time the bullet has been inside the player.
+   I considered to change this behaviour and force the player to lose just one life, but I found more realistic to lose a number of lifes proportional to the time the bullet has been inside the player.
    On the other hand, I have decided that the bullets of the enemy cannot destroy asteroids.
    Moreover, you will see that a bullet that leaves the world space does not reappear in the world space, I find it more realistic this way too.
-   Lastly, this saucer enemy appears randomly, every update I generate a random number in a given interval and I check if that number is equal to zero, in case it is the saucer enemy appears.
+   Lastly, the saucer enemy appears randomly, every update I generate a random number in a given interval and I check if that number is equal to zero, in case it is zero, the saucer enemy appears.
    If you kill it, you get a big fixed number of points that also depends on the wave you are.

 -  *VG improvement 2:* Implement levels (or "waves").
 When the player destroys all asteroids the level increases